The Insolvency Review: Australia

 The courts have not applied Section 95A as a rigid rule but rather as a factual question to be determined as a matter of commercial reality and in light of all the surrounding circumstances.
 The Section has been applied in a wide and varied manner.
 Despite its broad reading, courts have highlighted certain key issues that must be considered when faced with the question of assessing a company's solvency at a particular point in time.
 These key issues relate to the cash flow test and prospective considerations.

-The key test of solvency in Australia is the 'cash flow' test, rather than the 'balance sheet' test (and this is clear from the wording of the legislation).
+The key test of solvency in Australia is the 'cash flow' test, rather than the 'balance sheet' test.
 That is to say, a company must have sufficient cash flow available to it to meet its debts as and when they fall due.
 The balance sheet analysis is not immaterial, however, because courts have held that it is often relevant in providing background and context for the proper application of the cash flow test.2

 The Australian government's response to the covid-19 pandemic